-30+ Cooking YouTube Channels You Should Subscribe To
+The Best Cooking YouTube Channels You Should Subscribe To

 YouTube is one of the best places to find recipe inspiration and learn new skills in the kitchen.
 There are so many talented chefs and home cooks who are sharing their knowledge and recipes!

-This post does not include “basic” channels like Tasty and Twisted.
+This post does not include “basic” channels like Tasty and Food Network.
 This is a list of cooking YouTube channels that we actually use for recipes, techniques, and inspiration.
 We’ve listed them in alphabetical order (not ranked), as all of these YouTubers deserve equal recognition for the food and knowledge they share with the world.

-Remember to smash that subscribe button if you find someone new who you love!
+Remember to smash that subscribe button if you find someone new who you love! 😉

-Subscriber stats in this post are accurate as of April 15, 2024.
+Subscriber stats in this post are accurate as of May 4, 2026.

-Note: We’ve include links to relevant cookbooks in this post.
+We’ve include links to relevant cookbooks in this post.
 These are affiliate links that help us earn a small commission from your purchase (at no cost to you).
 Each purchase supports the blog so we can continue to make content!
 If you use these links, we really appreciate it!

 Adam Ragusea

-2.44M YouTube Subscribers
+2.62M YouTube Subscribers

 Adam Ragusea has a little bit of everything — from recipes to food science to stuff you should just know.
-From his insane lasagna to his game-changing video on why he seasons his cutting board and not his steak, Adam is full of food wisdom.
+From his insane lasagna to his weirdly convincing video on why he seasons his cutting board and not his steak, Adam is full of food wisdom.
 He isn’t fussy or fancy!
 He just likes to cook good food.
 We like that.

 Anti-Chef

-389K YouTube Subscribers
+537K YouTube Subscribers

 We’re hooked on watching Anti-Chef.
 Mostly because he’s making recipes that we have no interest in making.
 (Maybe one day, when we have the same patience as him.)
 He’s cooked his way through Julia Child’s Mastering the Art of French Cooking and Marco Pierre White’s White Heat 25.